emberian/cargo-lite/README.rst

 non-goals
 ---------

-- versioning
+- versioning of dependencies
-- build system
+- build system beyond simply running rustc or a single shell command
-- rustc integration
+- rustc integration beyond what is already present (no hooking into libsyntax etc)
-- rust rewrite
+- rust rewrite, or a rewrite into any other language

 .. _toml: https://github.com/mojombo/toml